Learning Feature Embeddings for Discriminant Model based Tracking: Related Work

 \subsection{Online Discriminatively Trained Trackers}

-In contrast to the Siamese network based trackers, another family of trackers~\cite{Struck,KCF,SRDCF,BACF,HCF,ECO,LSART} train discriminative models online to distinguish the target object from the background.
-These approaches can effectively utilize background information, thereby achieving impressive robustness and discriminative power on multiple challenging benchmarks.
-The most advanced such trackers mainly focus on taking advantage of deep CNNs features.
-Specifically, HCF~\cite{HCF} and ECO~\cite{ECO} extract features from the deep CNNs which are trained on ImageNet for object classification and then employ them to the online discriminative trained trackers, KCF~\cite{KCF} and SRDCF~\cite{SRDCF}, respectively.
-However, it is clear that these CNNs features are not optimal for visual tracking.
-In order to learn feature embeddings for visual tracking, CFCF~\cite{CFCF} and CFNet~\cite{CFNet} integrate the closed-form solutions of the correlation filters~\cite{DCF,KCF} into deep networks training.
-However, the correlation filters inherently suffer from the negative boundary effect~\cite{KCF} which seriously affects the localization performance.
-Even though CFNet~\cite{CFNet} proposes to relax the boundary effect by cropping the trained filters, its experimental results show that this heuristic idea produces very little effect.
-Besides, CFCF~\cite{CFCF} employs CCOT tracker~\cite{CCOT} which is less affected by the boundary effect to locate the target in the inference phase, however, its tracking speed is far from real-time due to the low efficiency of CCOT and the feature embeddings learned in its offline training phase are not optimal for CCOT.
+In contrast to Siamese network based trackers, another family of trackers~\cite{KCF,SRDCF,fdKCF} train discriminant models online to distinguish the target object from its background.
+These trackers can effectively utilize the background of the target, achieving impressive discriminative power on multiple challenging benchmarks.
+The latest such trackers mainly focus on how to take advantage of CNNs features effectively.
+HCF~\cite{HCF}, ECO~\cite{ECO}, fdKCF*~\cite{fdKCF}, and LSART~\cite{LSART} extracted features via the CNNs which are trained on ImageNet for object classification task and applied them to online discriminatively trained trackers.
+Obviously, these features are not optimal for the visual tracking task.
+Therefore, these trackers are not able to make the visual tracking task sufficiently benefit from the powerful ability of CNNs in feature embedding learning.
+In order to learn feature embeddings for online discriminatively trained correlation filters-based trackers, CFNet~\cite{CFNet} and CFCF~\cite{CFCF} integrated the KCF~\cite{KCF} solver into the training of CNNs.
+However, it is well known that KCF has to resort to circulant and synthetic samples to achieve the fast training of the filters, introducing the negative boundary effect and degrading the localization accuracy of trackers.
+Even though CFNet relaxed the boundary effect by cropping the trained filters, its experimental results show that this heuristic idea produces very little improvement.
+CFCF employed CCOT tracker~\cite{CCOT}, that is less affected by the boundary effect, in online tracking.
+However, its offline training does not aim to learn feature embeddings for CCOT, but for KCF, and its running speed is far away from real-time due to the low efficiency of CCOT.
+Therefore, we argue that it is hard for their architectures to achieve high accuracy and efficiency simultaneously in online tracking.